SeerlaAkhila/ZorFinance/README.md

 - SQLite is default for easy local setup; database URL can be overridden with `DATABASE_URL`.
 - API docs are hidden by default for non-technical usage; set `ENABLE_DOCS=true` to expose `/docs` and `/redoc`.

-## Intentionally Kept Simple

-- No JWT/session auth (uses `X-User-Id` header for easy testing).
-- No background jobs, queues, or complex architecture.
-- No unnecessary abstractions; focus is on correctness and readability.

-## How This Fits the Assignment

-- Covers full backend CRUD + filtering + analytics logic.
-- Demonstrates role-based behavior with clear access boundaries.
-- Uses ORM-based persistence and structured validation/error handling.
-- Keeps architecture simple but clean and extensible.